The game kicks off at 12 p.m. on ESPN

 Georgia Tech defensive coordinator exits in third season

 Since arriving on the Flats, McCollum has worn a number of hats.
-After coaching the Yellow Jacket defensive line for 2.5 years, the Marietta, Ga., native switched to linebackers midway through the 2012 season.
-In addition, McCollum has served as Tech's recruiting coordinator the last four years.
+After coaching the Yellow Jacket defensive line for two and a half years, the Marietta, Ga., native switched to linebackers midway through the 2012 season.
+He transitioned to coaching Tech's safeties and nickel backs this past spring.
+In addition, McCollum has served as Tech's recruiting coordinator the last five years.

 The linebacker trio of Brandon Watts, Quayshawn Nealy and Jabari Hunt-Days combined for 177 tackles, including 14 tackles for loss in 2013.
-McCollum tutored true freshman Paul Davis, who emerged as one of the ACC's top rookie defenders.
+McCollum tutored true freshman Davis, who emerged as one of the ACC's top rookie defenders.
+Linebackers Jeremiah Attaochu (second round, 50th overall) and Watts (seventh round, 223rd overall) were selected in the 2014 NFL Draft.

-While coaching the defensive line, McCollum helped develop Jeremiah Attaochu, who last season broke Georgia Tech's all-time career sacks record.
+While coaching the defensive line, McCollum helped develop Jeremiah Attaochu, who broke Georgia Tech's all-time career sacks record.